 The analysis data set on which the AGT model is run includes both student-level and classroom-level variables.
 Variables at the student level provide information about individual students, while variables at the classroom level provide information about the classrooms students are in (including the average characteristics of the students in the classroom).

 Student-level variables

 Posttest and pretest variables

-The test scores used in the data set are scores from the California Standards Tests (CST) examinations in Mathematics, Algebra and ELA as follows:
+The test scores used in the data set are scores from the following California Standards Tests (CST) examinations: